-This study therefore sought to understand whether the transfer of land by community agreement was considered to equate to women's ownership of that land.
-And, if so, what are the terms of that ownership?
+This study therefore sought to understand whether the transfer of land by community agreement equated to women's ownership of that land, and, if so, what are the terms of that ownership?
 This raised another broader question on the evolution of women's land ownership in these villages in southern Mauritania.